immutables/immutables.github.io/json.md

 ### Include empty arrays

-By default, empty `List` and `Set` attributes are being omited from JSON.
+By default, empty `List` and `Set` attributes are being omitted from JSON.
 This generally help to keep JSON cleaner and slightly reduce its size.
 When you do want to force output of empty collections using empty JSON array`null` value.
 Use `forceEmpty = true` of `org.immutables.annotation.GenerateMarshaled` annotation placed on attribute accessor.